omarryhan/spotilities/README.md

 I wanted to test out the song-analysis endpoints provided by Spotify through their API.
 Stuff like: song's energy, danceability etc. Unfortunately, the official Spotify web app doesn't show you these stats.
-Also, the app I used to check my top tracks and artists was unfortunately removed from the PlayStore, so I thought I might add that as well.
+Also, there used to be an app on the PlayStore that I used to use to check my top tracks and artists.
+It was abruptly removed for a reason I don't know, so I thought I might add these features as well.
+A couple of months later, I wanted to try working with HTML canvas to prepare for a larger commercial project.
+So I thought, it might be nice to have a playlist cover creator right in the app.
+That's probably going to be the last major feature.
+But who knows.. maybe something else might popup, so stay tuned.

 ## Todo